Consolidating the skills and knowledge to provide students with academic success.

 The Victorian Certificate of Education (VCE) is an accreditation that recognises the successful completion of a student’s secondary education.
 VCE study at Suzanne Cory spans Year 11 and Year 12, with opportunities for high-achieving students to accelerate their studies at junior year levels.
 Students may also contribute to the creative and social programs of the school through positions of student leadership and responsibility.

-Applications for Year 11 enrolment in 2020 are now open.
-To apply, click here.
+Applications for Year 11 enrolment in 2022 will open soon.

 Year 11 and 12 students must successfully complete at least 16 units of VCE subjects that:

 Unfortunately, due to the selective entry nature of the school, we do not take new enrolments at Year 12 level.